mmaldo/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
-Add an extra column where date column is converted to a factor and then a numeric.
-I did this to make imputing with mice package work with date as a variable.
+Data was imputed with multiple imputation using the mice package.
+The method used was predictive mean matching.
+An extra column was added where the date column is converted to a factor and then a numeric.
+I did this to make imputing with mice package work.
 Results seem reasonable.
 However, more diagnostics should probably be done.
+Extra iterations should also probably be done to decrese the noise.
+Only 5 iterations were run.

 ```r
 timeData = data.frame(data, time = as.numeric(factor(data$date)))